NIRSpec Background Recommended Strategies

 - FS and MOS with no nodding

 For all other cases, the signal to noise for background-limited and detector-limited observations must be derived by scaling from these correctly implemented strategies.
 Table 2 provides scale factors to estimate the S/N for different pixel-to-pixel background subtraction strategies (Column 4, SNRBS-signal ), by scaling from the correctly implemented ETC strategies.
 For this, we work with the basic unit SNR1pt, which is the S/N obtained for a single pointing with no nodding, and a (hypothetical) noise-free background subtraction.
 (Note that noise from the background in the science aperture still contributes).
 The SNR1pt can be calculated directly for FS and MOS in the ETC, as the only options do not consider nodding.
-However, for the IFU, the ETC does not include an option without nodding.
-Fortunately, it can be shown that SNR1pt, from a single exposure with time t, is the same as the signal to noise from a 2-point in-scene nod, with 2 exposures each having time t.
-Hence, we can obtain the basic unit from which to scale to other IFU strategies by performing ETC calculations for for the 2-point in-scene nod.
+For the IFU, it can be shown that SNR1pt, from a single exposure with time t, is the same as the signal to noise from a 2-point on-target nod, with 2 exposures each having time t.
+Hence, we can obtain the basic unit from which to scale to other IFU strategies by performing ETC calculations for the 2-point on-target nod.
 Finally, it is important to recognize that the correction factors listed in Table 2 are calculated assuming that all nods have the same exposure time and exposure parameters (readout mode and pattern, groups, and integrations).

 Table 2.
 Signal-to-noise ratio scaling with nod strategy for background- and detector-limited observations